TattlingJam4231/weapon-rebalances/README.md

        - ammo pickup decreased from 3.65/5.47 to 2/3

    - Tier 1
+     - damage falloff
+       - starts at 8 meters
+       - ends at 27 meters
+       - at maximum falloff damage is reduced to 5%

      - Brothers Grimm
        - ammo pickup decreased from 6.48/9.72 to 4/6